32blit/32blit-sdk/docs/Windows-WSL.md

 You can use WSL on Windows to cross-compile your project (or any 32Blit example) into a Windows .exe for testing locally.

-First you'll need to cross-compile SDL2 for MinGW and install it.
+You will need to cross-compile SDL2 for MinGW and install both it, and SDL2-image.

+### Building & Installing SDL2

 Grab the SDL2 source code and unzip it with the following commands: